souljaboy764/phd_utils/README.md

 python data_raw/alap_preproc.py --src ~/Documents --dst data_preproc/alap/ # dataset for the results reported in the paper python data_raw/alap_preproc.py --src ~/Documents --dst data_preproc/alap_kobo/ --robot # dataset for training the model to be executed on the Kobo robot
 ```

+Currently only the case of Robot-to-Human handover is explored